Contact Us Today (424) 372-3112

 Also, depending on the case details, a prosecutor could file additional charges to your codeine possession case.

-A felony conviction for sales or transportation carries harsh legal penalties, but simple possession and driving under the influence are typically filed as misdemeanors with fewer penalties.
+A felony conviction for sales or transportation carries severe legal penalties, while simple possession and driving under the influence are typically filed as misdemeanors with less severe penalties.
+However, even a misdemeanor charge can have significant consequences.

 Some people who abuse codeine started using it for valid medical purposes with a prescription but became addicted to its strong pain-killing ability and kept using it.